HuzaifaTP/githubapiutility2/README.md

 # Live Search for Github Users
-An auto-suggesting search bar powered by search api provided by Github
+An auto-suggesting search bar powered by Github's search api

 ## 1. Set-up instructions
     1. Fork the repository